gustav0d/gustav0d/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently open to work
+- 🔭 I’m a software engineer
 - 🌱 What am I doing now?
 You can see what I'm learning on my [/now page](https://gustav0d.github.io/now)
 - 👯 I’m looking to collaborate complex full stack problems or helping people who want to be software engineers
 - 💬 Ask me about anything!
 From Pre-Socratic philosophy to distributed systems